DataDog/dd-py-tracing-workshop/README.md

 And finally update the [Log pipelines](https://app.datadoghq.com/logs/pipelines/) to process these custom-format python logs.
 Note that there is no need to do it for Agent and Redis Logs, they are automatically recongnized and processes as such.

-Create a new pipeline whose custom filter is `source:custotm_python`.
+Create a new pipeline which custom filter is `source:custotm_python`.
 Within that pipeline:

 * Create a Grok Parser witht the following parsing rule `custom_python_trace %{date("yyyy-MM-dd HH:mm:ss,SSS"):timestamp} %{word:levelname} \[%{word}\] \[%{word}.%{word}:%{integer}] \[dd.trace_id=%{numberStr:dd.trace_id} dd.span_id=%{numberStr:dd.span_id}\] - %{data:message}`,